lieblm/thanksgiving-alpha/EXECUTIVE_SUMMARY_SANTA_RALLY.md

 - **Sharpe Ratio:** 0.641
 - **Sector:** Financials

-These are the **only two stocks** across all three indices that pass rigorous statistical testing with multiple testing correction.
+**Key Finding:** These are the **only two stocks** across all three indices that pass rigorous statistical testing with multiple testing correction.

 ---